Skip to Main Content Skip to Footer Toggle Navigation Menu

 Prerequisite(s): Permission of instructor.

-GEOG 232 - People, Agriculture and the Environment
+GEOG 232 - Food, Agriculture and the Environment

 This course introduces you to the study of human-environment interactions from a geographic perspective, with a special emphasis on food and agriculture.
 We examine environmental issues in a variety of geographic contexts (Global South and Global North) and the connections between environmental problems in different locations.
 Beyond agriculture, we also explore other sectoral issues in relation to farming and food security.
 These themes include: human population growth, consumption, biodiversity, climate change, and environmental health.
 We try on a number of theoretical lenses from geography's broad human-environment tradition (such as physical geography, cultural ecology, commodity chain analysis, political ecology, resource geography, the human dimensions of global change, hazards geography and environmental justice).
 In other words, we not only explore a range of agricultural and environmental issues, but also grapple with theory and how this informs our understanding of the human-environment interface.